The Lands

 Bernaday - Day of Laws

 This day is most holy for all those associated with the making or enforcing of laws.
-Clerics of the goddess Bernali say a prayer for all the court cases of the coming Tenday calling for honesty and justice to be the order of the day.
+Clerics of the goddess Bernali say a prayer for all the coming court cases calling for honesty and justice to be the order of the day.
 Long sermons on the importance of the law and order in everyday life are made for those who are prepared to listen.

 Garloday - Day of Earth